opc-cpvp/sondage-survey-external/README.md

 		-	Figure out the logic for duplicate selection

 13) The bundle.js is getting to 40Mb.
 Figure out what makes it so big.
+14) Build the preview page using the same logic as for pdf, e.g. creating a new survey.
+There is too much blank wasted spaces with the existing one because we are hidding divs instead of not having them

 ### Mode details required or help required